tokual/pi400/README.md

 ## Features

 - 🎬 Download videos from YouTube, TikTok, X, Instagram, and 1000+ other platforms
-- ⚙️ Encode with HandBrake (720p mobile preset, configurable)
+- ⚡ Automatic optimization with dynamic resolution/bitrate selection
 - 🔒 User whitelist authentication (only authorized users can use)
 - 💾 SQLite database for user settings and history
 - 📊 Real-time progress notifications